orphu/mcdungeon-docs/configuration.rst

          Using this will make your dungeons take up a lot more surface area.
 You won't be able to place as many dungeons, and in small areas maybe none at all.
+If you have this turned on, and are unable to place any dungeons, try turning this off.

    exit_portal
       (True or False) Setting this to true will create a teleporter